-For more information on using MDBs, see "Configuring Suspension of Message Delivery During JMS Resource Outages" in Oracle Fusion Middleware Programming Message-Driven Beans for Oracle WebLogic Server.
+For more information on using MDBs, see "Configuring Suspension of Message Delivery During JMS Resource Outages" inProgramming Message-Driven Beans for Oracle WebLogic Server.

 10.5.4.6 Consumption Pause and Resume and JMS Connection Stop/Start

 The JMS connection stop/start feature determines whether a consumer can successfully invoke the receive APIs or not.
 The consumption pause/resume feature on a destination determines whether the receive call will get any messages from the destination or not.
 Stopping or starting a consumer's connection does not have any impact on the destination's consumption pause state.